AlexandreDonisete/projeto-final/README.md

 Install node

 How to run the project?
-npm init -y
+- &nbsp;npm init -y
-npm install express mysql2
+- &nbsp; npm install express mysql2
-Execute node api.js
+- &nbsp; Execute node api.js
-After executing the project locally, you can access http://localhost:3000 to see the project.
+- &nbsp; After executing the project locally, you can access http://localhost:3000 to see the project.